Patchify

 High-Fidelity Wireframes

-Onboarding begins with welcoming illustrations and features a straightforward, user-friendly sign-up process.
-Users can choose to upload their medical insurance information immediately or defer it for later use within the app, offering flexibility to customers.
+Begins with welcoming illustrations and a straightforward, user-friendly sign-up process.
+Users can upload their medical insurance information right away or choose to add it later, offering flexibility.

-Once the user finishes the tour, they are prompt to start using one of the apps primary feature—the photo analysis.
-Here the user is able to snap a photo of a specific area of concern, fill up a quick questionnaire, and allow the AI to process their information for a general diagnosis.
+Users are able to snap a photo of a specific area of concern, fill up a quick questionnaire, and allow the AI to process their information for a general diagnosis.

 High-Fidelity Testing